I don’t know you but something tells me you’re doing something good today.

 Unlike pretty much every other month save July you aren’t going to run into any big dips in temperature so pack super light.
 You should only consider bringing long pants if you’re attending a conference or fancy meal.

-When anticipating Barcelona weather in August make sure you pack:
+When anticipating the heat in August make sure you pack:

 - A swimsuit.